Unicity/Chimera/classes/Unicity/VLD/README.md

 );
 ```

-The keys can then be used with other statements, e.g. the `eval` and `if` statements.
+The keys can then be used with other statements, e.g. the `eval` and `is` statements.

 #### Eval Statements